Angelkev/wireframing/README.md

 ### 4. Functionality
 Indicates interactive components such as buttons, forms, and links.
 **Example:** A login wireframe may include input fields for username and password, with a “Submit” button showing how users will interact with the system.

+---

+## 2. Types of Wireframes (mandatory)

+Wireframes can be created at different levels of fidelity, depending on the stage of the design process and the goals of the team.

+### Low-Fidelity Wireframes

+* **Definition:** Simple sketches or block diagrams that outline the basic structure of a page without detail.
+* **Purpose:** Focuses on overall layout, information hierarchy, and user flow.
+* **Appearance:** Black-and-white, with placeholder boxes for images and lorem ipsum text for content.
+* **When Used:** Early stages of brainstorming and ideation, when quick iteration and team alignment are more important than visual detail.

+**Example Contribution:** Using rectangles and circles to indicate images and buttons ensures stakeholders can focus on structure rather than design aesthetics.

+### High-Fidelity Wireframes

+* **Definition:** Detailed, polished representations of a page that closely resemble the final design.
+* **Purpose:** Demonstrates layout, spacing, content, and interactivity with more realism.
+* **Appearance:** Includes actual text, images, and sometimes clickable elements for testing.
+* **When Used:** Later stages of the design process, for usability testing or developer handoff.

+**Example Contribution:** A high-fidelity wireframe of a landing page might include real product photos, meaningful headlines, and working navigation links for accurate user testing.

+---

+## What Type of Wireframe is This?

+The README.md you are currently reading is **not a wireframe itself** but an instructional document.
+If represented visually, it would most likely start as a **low-fidelity wireframe** (with text boxes and section placeholders) before evolving into a **high-fidelity design** in a UI tool.

+---